js1019/PlanetaryModels/demos/README.md

 run Gravity
 ~~~
 If you want compute the reference gravity for a huge model, the memory consumption may be an issue.
-You may need to distribute many bodies into several small groups and compute the interactions between them.
+You may need to split many bodies into several small groups and compute the interactions between them.